Scoping is pretty weird in AS3 for those coming from C/C++ and Java. There are two cases in particular you should know about.

 }

 Firstly, there are no compiler errors or warnings this time around.
 There should be.
 Secondly, say I call printLength([2,4,6]).
 What do you figure gets printed?
 The answer is nothing.
 The a declared in the function overrides the a declared in the arguments list.
-There is, in fact, no way to reference the argument.
+There is, in fact, no way to reference the argument by its name (a), only by arguments[0].
 So the trace statement is accessing a null reference and you will get a crash.
 Just like I did.
 I hope, having read this article, you will be extra vigilant with this.
 And if you’re not, I at least hope you can debug it faster.